ParikshitaJain/PortfolioProjects/Campaign Performance Analysis/README.md

 This analysis offers actionable insights into which platforms, channels, and campaigns delivered the most engagement and cost efficiency, providing a foundation for optimizing future marketing strategies.

 ## Introduction
 This report examines the performance of multiple marketing campaigns over a one-year period using a Kaggle dataset that captures campaign activities across several channels and platforms.
-The data includes key interaction metrics—impressions, clicks, and click-through rates (CTR)—along with media cost, allocated budgets, and channel-level performance indicators.
+The data includes key interaction metrics : impressions, clicks, and click-through rates (CTR)—along with media cost, allocated budgets, and channel-level performance indicators.
 Together, these elements provide a clear view of how each campaign engaged audiences and how efficiently its budget was used.
 The objective of this analysis is straightforward: compare the effectiveness of different channels, platforms, and individual campaigns.
 Performance is assessed through core marketing metrics such as impressions, clicks, CTR, cost efficiency (CPC and CPM), and spend relative to budget.
 The goal is to identify which campaigns and channels delivered stronger engagement and better cost performance, and which ones underperformed despite investment.
 The scope of the analysis is intentionally focused.
 Only the metrics available within the Kaggle dataset are used, including impressions, clicks, media cost, impressions, and campaign-level performance.
 External factors such as attribution modeling, ROI calculations, conversion outcomes, or predictive forecasting are excluded.
 The report centers strictly on descriptive and comparative insights drawn from the dataset itself.